The top 5 problems and solutions small business

 Defining your real target market and knowing the size and scope of that target market is step one.
 Step two is to analyze within your specific target market how many different market segments there are that you can realistically serve.
 Now you are in a position to establish resource allocations necessary to efficiently and effectively mount the proper marketing campaign that will produce a satisfactory sales outcome.
 Thinking you can sell everyone creates a loss of focus on your marketing efforts.
 Resources like dollars, time and energy that are not focused and will yield a poor result.

-Learn were to look and find your potential clients hang out
+- Learn where to look and find your potential clients hang out

 These are critical necessities in developing customer-centric marketing messages in today’s content marketing.

 No marketing plan and no budget.
 It is amazing how many small businesses have no marketing plan and no formalized budget.
-Expecting success without these marketing fundamentals is a sign of hoping for success in lieu of planning for it.
+Expecting success without these marketing fundamentals is a sign of hoping for success instead of planning for it.

 Planning your marketing and establishing a budget is not that hard to do.
 There are plenty of free resources available for writing a marketing plan and creating a basic budget.
 The benefits of performing these tasks are many.